 Bike share member motivators & barriers

-Surveys of annual and monthly members were conducted in the falls of 2016 (n=1759) and 2017 (n=1400).
-They reported on over 4000 bike share trips, and indicated that ~45% of trips replaced a walking trip, 29% a transit trip, 16% a car trip, and 7% a personal bike trip.
+A 2018 survey of members indicated that 39% of trips replaced a walking trip, 35% a transit trip, 17% a car trip, and 7% a personal bike trip.
 Most trips were combined with another mode of travel.
-Top motivators for bike share members are shown below.

 Observations were made on fair weather days in 2016 at five screen-line sites and at 15 public bike share docking stations.
 Observers recorded helmet use, gender, bike facility type, and time of travel of 10,704 people riding personal bikes and 397 riding bike share bikes.
 Overall, the prevalence of helmet use was 78.1% (n=8,670/11,101), significantly higher for personal bike riders (78.6%) than bike share users (64.0%).
 Helmet use was more common among women, at weekday morning commute times, and on on-street bike facilities.